-Follow the same FDA & EPA guidelines described above.
+Follow the same FDA & EPA guidelines described above for eating fish when breastfeeding.
 When the dietary guidelines are followed, the level of methylmercury is considered compatible with breastfeeding.
-Very few studies have been done to evaluate breastfed infants exposed to high levels of methylmercury in breast milk; and the results are not clear.
-If tests during pregnancy or after delivery show high levels of methylmercury in your system, then you should discuss the safety of breastfeeding with your healthcare provider.
+Very few studies have been done to evaluate breastfeed infants exposed to high levels of methylmercury in breast milk; and the results are not clear.
+If tests during pregnancy or after delivery show high levels of methylmercury in your system, then you should discuss breastfeeding with your healthcare provider.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a man is exposed to methylmercury, can it affect fertility or increase the chance of birth defects?
+If a male is exposed to methylmercury could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?

-Some studies have suggested that high levels of mercury might cause infertility (make it harder to get a woman pregnant) while other studies have not.
-There is no information suggesting that a man's exposure to methylmercury can cause birth defects or learning difficulties in their children.
-In general, exposures that men have are unlikely to increase risks to a pregnancy.
+Some studies have suggested that high levels of mercury may cause infertility while other studies have not.
+There is no information suggesting that a father's exposure to methylmercury can cause birth defects or learning difficulties in his children.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.